-Agency, Free Will, Self-Constitution: New Concepts for
+Agency, Free Will, Self-Constitution: New Concepts for Historians of German-Jewish

+History in the Early Twentieth Century?

 ‘Human beings are condemned to choice and action’, writes philosopher Christine Korsgaard.
 And she continues: ‘Maybe you think you can avoid it, by resolutely standing still, refusing to act, refusing to move.
 But it’s no use, for that will be something you have chosen to do, and then you will have acted after all.
 Choosing not to act makes not acting a kind of action, makes it something that you do.’
 Agency, if we accept this account, is ubiquitous wherever and whenever entities ‘act on each other and interact with each other’.
 Insofar as German Jews in the first decades of the last century were entities like you and me, we might ask how the subject of ‘German-Jewish agency’ could be examined constructively.